 Individuals may be nominated in the form of a letter (no more than 3 pages) that should focus on the nominee's contributions to and effectiveness in meeting the criteria listed above.
 Curriculum vitae may be included, but are not required.
 Up to three seconding letters (up to 1 page each) may also be included: these should show the impact of the nominee's work on furthering the work of The POGIL Project.
 In addition to members of The POGIL Project community, these seconding letters can come from the outside community, students, supportive department chairs, deans or colleagues.
-If a nominee is not selected, the nomination will remain in the pool for the next two years.
+If a nominee is not selected, the nomination will remain in the pool for subsequent cycles.

 The nominees will be evaluated by a Selection Committee comprising a current Steering Committee member, a community member who has attended PNM for the first time in the past two years, and a community member who has attended at least 11 PNMs.
 The Selection Committee will recommend POGIL Impact Award recipients to the Steering Committee by the end of September.